Best Time to Visit Sardinia According to a Local Travel Advisor

 November in Sardinia

 In November, the weather starts to be spoiled and temperatures begin to drop.
-Even though you might find some rain and cloudy skies, I like November in Sardinia as this is when you can have a truly authentic experience, similar to Eastertime.
+Even though you might find some rain and cloudy skies, I like November in Sardinia as this is when you can have a truly authentic experience, similar to Easter.

 November starts with Toussaint and the Day of the Dead.
 On Toussaint, schools and offices will be closed, and also most shops in smaller towns.
-On the Day of the Dead everything reopens but you will see locals heading to the cemeteries to bring flowers to their loved ones deceased.
+On the Day of the Dead, everything reopens but you will see locals heading to the cemeteries to bring flowers to their loved ones deceased.
 This is the time of the year when the traditional “pabassini” cakes are due, even though you will find them all year in many pastry shops.

 Read our full guide to visiting Sardinia in November